 Access Structures ("Pilot Houses") Roof deck access structures (known as "pilot houses") may extend above the maximum height allowed for the building (see page 13) if they only serve to enclose the access stairs and do not exceed 10 feet in height.
 Railings Railings are permitted up to 48 inches above the midway point between the highest and lowest points of the roof.
 Railings can extend above the maximum height allowed for the building (see page 13).

+Page 13

+Dimensions

-Dimensions Buildings which do not comply with these dimensions require a Variance (see page 16).
-Attached Properties Semi-Detached Properties Detached Properties Multiple buildings are also permitted on each lot.
+Buildings which do not comply with these dimensions require a Variance (see page 16).

+Detached Properties

-Lot Width (Minimum): 50 ft.
+Lot Width (Minimum): 75 ft.

-Lot Area (Minimum): 15,000 sq. ft.
+Lot Area (Minimum): 10,000 sq. ft.